The Projected Man: Production

 The Projected Man was discovered as an unproduced screenplay by film producer Alex Gordon.
-The script was written by Frank Quattrochi, a Hollywood screenwriter, and was originally set in the United States.
+The script was written by Frank Quattrocchi, a Hollywood screenwriter, and was originally set in the United States.
 Gordon sent it to his brother Richard, also a film producer.
 Richard enjoyed reading it, but had it re-written to be set in London.
 He would serve as producer on the film.
 Ian Curteis was hired to direct The Projected Man, which would be his first theatrical film, as all of his previous work had been in television.
 Curteis was hired at the insistence of producer John Croydon, who was confident that Curteis would later become a success.

 The movie was 50% financed by Compton, the company run by Tony Tenser and Michael Klinger.

 Bryant Haliday was cast in the lead role as Professor Steiner.
 He was chosen for the role as Gordon was opposed to a British actor playing the title role, and the budget would not allow a Hollywood star to be used.
 The fact that Gordon was already familiar with him, as he had cast him in Curse of Simba and Devil Doll, was also a factor.
 Haliday, a fan of horror movies, enjoyed doing The Projected Man.
 British stage actress Mary Peach was cast in the lead role as Dr. Patricia Hill.
 It was insisted that she be given top billing for her role.
 Norman Wooland, a German-born British character actor, was cast as Dr. Blanchard, the film's villain.
 Derek Farr portrays Inspector Davis, and Ronald Allen plays the role of Dr. Christopher Mitchell.
 A scene in the film features actress Norma West lying topless on a morgue table; this scene was added to aid sales overseas.

 Curteis ran into several problems while directing the film.
 Owing to his absence of feature film experience, the film's tight schedule, and limited funding, he became quickly overwhelmed, and The Projected Man started going over its budget and falling behind on schedule.
 Executive producers Tony Tenser and Michael Klinger threatened to take over production as they did not want to increase the budget.
 Since Croydon had hired Curteis, it became his responsibility to fire him and finish directing the film.
 Richard Gordon suggested that "I think Curteis was relieved to step out because he simply didn't know any longer what to do."
 Croydon was not credited for his directing work on the film; as Gordon said, "one tries not to publicize such incidents."